College Packing List: A Realistic Guide on What to Bring and What to Skip

 Clothing/Shoes/Accessories

-Like where your campus is located, which seasons you’ll be attending classes, and how you generally like to dress.
+Which clothing you’ll bring with you to college will depend on different factors.
+Like where your campus is located, which seasons you’ll be attending classes, how frequently you visit your parents, and how you generally like to dress.

 ❑ Underwear